-If your forty year building safety inspection is right around the corner – make sure you consult the right professionals for complete peace of mind!
+If your building safety inspection is right around the corner – make sure you consult the right professionals for 40 Year Recertification Inspections

 When a building turns 40 years old, a mandatory inspection is required to ensure that the structure still meets safety standards and current building codes, and to identify areas that are in need of updating in order to bring the structure up to par.

 Every ten years after that, you’ll have to get another re-inspection done for the same purpose, and to keep an eye on structures as they age and become more likely to show signs of disrepair.